 This relationship between conflict and human rights is characterized by its dynamism and complexity - one that is interconnected and continues to shape the course of war and peace.

-The European Foundation for South Asia (EFSAS) researches this inherent complex relationship with regard to the numerous conflicts in South Asia.
+The European Foundation for South Asia Studies (EFSAS) researches this inherent complex relationship with regard to the numerous conflicts in South Asia.
 We provide independent policy research, advice and analysis with the aim to promote and safeguard human rights in times of conflict in this volatile region, and thereby contribute towards lasting peace.